-Students who are receiving GW sponsorship for the F-1 student visa must document that they have sufficient funds to support their studies in order to receive an I-20 form for submission with their visa application to the U.S. Consulate, by submitting the Visa Application and Financial Certificate.
-GW will sponsor student visas for full-time study in the following programs: General Study, Washington in The World, and English for Academic Purposes.
+Students who are receiving GW sponsorship for the F-1 student visa must document that they have sufficient funds to support their studies in order to receive an I-20 form for submission with their visa application to the U.S. Consulate, by submitting the Visa Application and Financial Certificate (PDF).
+GW will sponsor student visas for full-time study in the General Study program.

 For Students with Sponsorship by Other Universities

-- Students who are enrolled in another university program on an F-1 visa in spring 2014, and who will continue studying at that same university in fall 2014, can study at GW on their current F-1 visa.
+- Students who are enrolled in another U.S. university program on an F-1 visa in Spring 2015, and who will continue studying at that same university in Fall 2015, can study at GW on their current F-1 visa.
 Students in this situation are eligible to study full-time or part-time.

 - Current F-1 students whose I-20s will expire or whose college/university programs will end before enrolling in Summer Term must obtain an I-20 from GW for their summer study.

 Students may not study under a visitor immigration classification if their main purpose for being in the country is to study at The George Washington University for the summer.
 If travel or tourism is the predominant reason for temporarily residing in the US, students may take one summer course.
 However, it is recommended that all students study full-time under the F-1 student status.

 If you are currently in the U.S. in a different non-immigrant category you may be eligible to take summer courses at The George Washington University depending on your immigration status.